zoobot/balena-residency/README.md

 ### What I have working so far:

-[x] twilio sms /web speech to text -> node server to sqlite on pi zero fleet. (could this be a balena block?)
+1) [x] [twilio-block](https://github.com/zoobot/twilio-block) sms /web speech to text -> node server to sqlite on pi zero fleet.
+(Could this be a balena block?)
+2) [x] SQGAN-CLIP dockerized and generating images on the NUC
-[x] motion sensor trigger using nodejs's onoff GPIO library (awesome and easy!)
+3) [x] motion sensor trigger to turn on an off microphone
-[x] SQGAN-CLIP dockerized and generating images on the NUC [x] a box for the mini lab
+4) [x] a box for the mini lab

 ### Todo:

-[-] Fix the fastapi server on the SQGAN docker(had issues with volumes in 2.1 docker so paths are wonky) [-] dig a post hole and mount the lab outside
+1) [ ] Fix the fastapi server on the SQGAN docker(had issues with volumes in 2.1 docker so paths are wonky)
+4) [ ] add a micro usb pi microphone
+5) [ ] setup new 1.5" TFT instead of big 9" TFT
+2) [ ] dig a post hole and mount the lab outside
+6) [ ] Steel sheet roof for mini lab box
-[-] gather documentation from notes, git wiki, turn into blog post [-] add a microphone
+3) [ ] gather documentation from notes, git wiki, turn into blog post
-[-] setup new 1.5" TFTs

 ### Nice to haves:

-[-] solar panel on the mini roof for power, otherwise someone's going to be charging batteries constantly.
+1) [ ] solar panel on the mini roof for power, otherwise someone's going to be charging batteries constantly.

 ## Highlights